-Lyon is France’s second university city.
+Lyon is France’s second university city and 34th best city in the world for international students (QS Best Student Cities 2017).
 Your city has a diverse range of educational and academic options, from chemistry to information science, via life sciences and humanities.
 Lyon also has many research clusters and 5 flagship competitiveness clusters.

 Lyon University, in the TOP 10 of best European universities